w3bb0/Keebs-GH/README.md

 #### End Date

-This describe the end date of the group buy.
-The date format must be: MM/DD/YYYY
+This is the end date of the group buy.
+The date format is as follows: MM/DD/YYYY

 ## Questions

-- Does the status of the group buy may be added as a standard header format?
+- Should the status of the group buy be added as a standard header format?
 - Is it interesting to extend it to Interest Check?